MicrosoftDocs/memdocs/memdocs/configmgr/sum/deploy-use/software-updates-maintenance.md

 - The `CONNECT SQL` server permission must be granted to the site server's computer account.
 For more information, see [GRANT Server Permissions (Transact-SQL)](/sql/t-sql/statements/grant-server-permissions-transact-sql).

 > [!NOTE]
-> If the Software Update Point is remote to the site server and is using a Windows Internal Database then obsolete updates will not be removed.
+> If the Software Update Point is remote to the site server and is using a Windows Internal Database, then obsolete updates will not be removed.

 #### WSUS cleanup wizard